mrjcleaver/qdomyos-zwift/docker/raspberry_pi_zero_entrypoint.md

 # Setup Guide for Raspberry Pi Zero W 2 from Nightlies.
+(!)
+Note this does not work due to issues reported on https://github.com/cagnulein/qdomyos-zwift/issues/3361

 ## 1. Get the Hardware
 - Raspberry Pi Zero W 2